neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 # Lab 3 - Moving Data
 In this lab, we're going to take data from a Google Cloud Storage bucket and import it into Neo4j.
 There are a few different ways to do this.
-We'll start with a very naive LOAD CSV statement and then improve it.
+We'll start with a very naive LOAD CSV statement using a small dataset.
+Then we will try it again with a larger dataset using the Neo4j Data Importer, a great graphical way to import data.

-The Neo4j Data Importer is another option.
-It's a great graphical way to import data.
-However, the LOAD CSV option we're using makes it really easy to pull directly from Cloud Storage, so is probably a better choice for what we need.

 The dataset is from the SEC's EDGAR database.
 These are public filings of something called Form 13.
 Asset managers with over \$100m AUM are required to submit Form 13 quarterly.
 That's then made available to the public over http.
 We don't have time to download those in the lab today as they take a few hours.
 But, if you're curious, they're all available [here](https://github.com/neo4j-partners/neo4j-sec-edgar-form13).
 We've filtered the data to only include filings over $10m in value.